Tips on bringing your pet abroad!

 - Your pet must have a microchip with an ISO compliant 15 digit pet microchip, or have a tattoo.
 If your pet does have a tattoo it must be clearly readable and applied before July 2011.

-- Rabies Vaccination: Every pet must have this vaccination, this must be done at least 21 days before your departure date.
+- Rabies Vaccination: Every pet must have this vaccination, this must be done 10-30 days before your departure date (the number of days will be dependent on your own personal situation).
 Any rabies vaccination done before the microchip was inserted is not valid.
 The rabies vaccination must be completed AFTER the microchip.

-Once your pet has all the necessary vaccinations, I do recommend giving a call to the department of agriculture of your country of destination.
-You want to make sure you don’t miss anything and are complying with the most current and up to date laws.
+Once your pet has all the necessary vaccinations, I recommend giving a call to the department of agriculture.
+This is a great resource for up to date information.
+(This is the site I used: https://www.aphis.usda.gov/aphis/pet-travel/take-pet-to-foreign-country)

 Does my pet need a pet passport?